NaturalHistoryMuseum/dataportal_monitor/README.md

 - Time spent for http requests;
 - Time spent for non-cached http generation.

-Load, memory, swap and time are averaged over each second, while requests and cache hits are summed over each second - so there is no need for a carbon-aggregator or statd frontend to grahite.
+Load, memory, swap and time are averaged over each second, while requests and cache hits are summed over each second - so there is no need to use carbon-aggregator (though you can if you want to do further aggregations).

 The monitor expects that the server is runing an nginx proxy cache, with the following log format: